Police Misconduct Lawyers in Pittsburgh, Pennsylvania

 These are just a few examples of police misconduct.
 If you think you are the victim of police misconduct, call a lawyer who can look into the situation and help you file a report with the appropriate agencies.

-What Should I Do If I’m the Victim of Police Misconduct?
+What Should I Do If I’m the Victim of Police Misconduct in Pennsylvania?

 First, you should contact an attorney right away.
 You will have to interact with the government when reporting police misconduct.
 While they should accept your report, they may try to protect the police officer and place blame on you.
 It would help if you had someone on your side to represent your rights and make sure your story is heard.